jgtwenty3/FostrV1/README.md

 Fostr

-Fostr in its' current form is a dadtabase management system for animal shelters and rescues as well as a site for users to browse(and hopefully adopt/foster) animals.
+Fostr in its' current form is a database management system for animal shelters and rescues as well as a site for users to browse(and hopefully adopt/foster) animals.

 For shelters and rescues, it allows you to add, edit, and manage your intake and flow of animals.
 Eventually, I'd like to add in features for chat/messaging, custom forms, and more.